Last updated: April 30, 2026

 Why does this calculator surface the Vertex and the Hellenistic lots?

-Both points are fate-bearing markers in the tradition that most free karmic calculators skip because the math gets fussy.
+Both points are traditional relationship testimonies that many free calculators skip because the math gets fussy.
 The Vertex needs precise birth time and is sensitive to a few minutes of error.
 The Lot of Eros and Lot of Marriage require sect-aware formulas that flip between day and night charts.
-We compute all three honestly with disclosed orbs (1.5 degrees tight on the Vertex, 2 degrees tight on the lots), because skipping them produces a thinner reading.
+We compute all three with disclosed orbs (1.5 degrees tight on the Vertex, 2 degrees tight on the lots), because skipping them produces a thinner reading.

 Can a karmic relationship turn into a healthy one?

-Yes.
-The pattern in the charts is fixed.
-How you respond to the pattern is not.
-The calculator is a literacy tool, not a verdict on the relationship's future.
+A chart pattern does not decide relationship health.
+The pattern in the charts is fixed, but how people respond to it is not.
+The calculator is a literacy tool, not a verdict on the relationship's future, safety, or longevity.

 What about composite and Davison karmic indicators?